harshavardhana/mountpoint-s3/README.md

 Mountpoint for Amazon S3 is optimized for applications that need high read throughput to large objects, potentially from many clients at once, and to write new objects sequentially from a single client at a time.
 This means it's a great fit for applications that use a file interface to:
 * read large objects from S3, potentially from many instances concurrently, without downloading them to local storage first
 * access only some S3 objects out of a larger data set, but can't predict which objects in advance
-* upload their output to S3 directly, or upload files from local storage with tools like `cp`
+* upload their output to S3 directly or upload files from local storage with tools like `cp`

-but probably not the right fit for applications that:
+But probably not the right fit for applications that:
 * use file operations that S3 doesn't natively support, like directory renaming or symlinks
-* make edits to existing files (don't work on your Git repository or run `vim` in Mountpoint 😄)
+* make edits to existing files (don't work on your Git repository or run `vim` on Mountpoint 😄)

 Mountpoint for Amazon S3 does not implement all the features of a POSIX file system, and there are some differences that may affect compatibility with your application.
 See [Mountpoint file system behavior](doc/SEMANTICS.md) for a detailed description of Mountpoint for Amazon S3's behavior and POSIX support and how they could affect your application.
-To troubleshoot file operations that may not be supported by Mountpoint, see the [troubleshooting documentation](doc/TROUBLESHOOTING.md).
+To troubleshoot file operations that Mountpoint may not support, see the [troubleshooting documentation](doc/TROUBLESHOOTING.md).

 ## Current status